TiAmotws/SEILNet-CCReID/README.md

 ### Get Started

 Replace `_C.DATA.ROOT` and `_C.OUTPUT` in `configs/default_img.py`with your own `data path` and `output path`, respectively.
+According to different datasets, run the following commands on the console to start training:

 For LTCC:
 ```